Children's Hospital Colorado

 What causes Rett syndrome?

-Rett syndrome involves a change or misspelling in a gene called the MECP2 gene, which occurs on the X chromosome.
-Even though this is a genetic disorder, the change on the gene is usually new to the patient and not inherited from parents.
+Even though this is a genetic disorder, the change on the gene is usually new to the child and not passed down from parents.
 In other words, a new spelling mistake happened around the time the egg and sperm came together.
-This is not caused by something the parents did or didn’t do.
+This isn’t caused by something the parents did or didn’t do.

 Who gets Rett syndrome?